Practice must be focused, determined and in an environment where there is feedback.

 This is the place to come to get a daily practice routine to use.
 Each time to come back to this page, it will refresh with a NEW PRACTICE PLAN for you to use with drills from top golf instructors.
 Every golf practice session will include a Warm Up, Maintenance Drill, Preparation Shots (Track your shots with our practice stat sheets to get feedback on your game) and a 3 hole simulation drill.
 The practice session should take about 30 minutes to complete.
 I will be adding drills and plans so that you can golf all year-long at home.
 It is your personal golf practice instructor.

-Hit 1 ball with all EVEN numbered clubs
+Hit 1 ball with all odd numbered clubs

 Download the FREE practice stats sheets Below: